Coastal Road (Mumbai): Planning

-Wilbur Smith and Associates, commissioned in 1962 to study transportation in Mumbai, recommended construction of a 3.6 km road between Haji Ali and Nariman Point on reclaimed land and 1.04 km tunnel under Malabar Hill up to Girgaum Chowpatty.
+Wilbur Smith and Associates, commissioned in 1962 to study transportation in Mumbai, recommended construction of a 3.6 km road between Haji Ali and Nariman Point on reclaimed land and a 1.04 km tunnel under Malabar Hill up to Girgaon Chowpatty.
 Smith's report also proposed connectors to Walkeshwar Road and Chowpatty.
 However, the proposed road was not built.
 In 2011, Maharashtra Chief Minister Prithviraj Chavan proposed the Coastal Road as an alternative to the plan for the Western Freeway.
 Chavan asked the MSRDC to think of building coastal roads instead of capital intensive sea links.
 He appointed a Joint Technical Committee, comprising experts and officials, in 2012 under the then municipal commissioner Subodh Kumar to study the plan to build a coastal road.
 In its report, submitted in January 2012, the committee advised the government to build a 35.6 km coastal freeway from Manora MLA Hostel at Nariman Point to Kandivali to ease traffic congestion.
 The project was estimated to cost ₹10000 crore and would have consisted of roads built on reclaimed land as well as stilts, bridges and tunnels.
 The committee was against building any more sea links and pointed out that the coastal road would help save ₹12000 crore of public money.

 The 35.6 km road was proposed to begin near Manora (MLA Hostel), with entry and exit points at Jagannath Bhosale Marg, move along Marine Drive and lead into a tunnel that would go under Malabar Hill and exit on the other side of Priyadarshini Park.
 This stretch was proposed to be built on reclaimed portions up to Haji Ali, and then to Lala Lajpatrai Road in Worli.
-The coastal freeway would then be connected to the Worli arm of the Bandra-Worli Sea Link by a bridge.
+The coastal freeway would then be connected to the Worli arm of the Bandra–Worli Sea Link by a bridge.
 On the Bandra side, the coastal road skirting the fort would connect the coastal freeway up to Chimbai village, where a bridge was proposed.
 A road by reclamation of mangroves, further north, or a road on stilts, and an elevated road between Oshiwara and Malad was also proposed.
 The proposed freeway would have had 18 entry and exit points along its route.
-The project is estimated to cost —, and take 5 years to complete.
 Critics of the freeway opposed it due to the reclamation required and have also cited possible environmental degradation along the coast.